ccandelora/brettl_modern/README.md

 ## 🏔️ About

-The Brettl-Hupfers Ski & Sports Club is a group of men and women united by friendship and a love for skiing, snowboarding, hiking, canoeing, and other outdoor sports year round.
+The Brettl-Hupfers Ski & Sports Club is a group of people united by friendship and a love for skiing, snowboarding, hiking, canoeing, and other outdoor sports year round.
 Located in Bartlett Village, New Hampshire, the club is just two miles from Attitash/Bear Peak Ski Area and close to 10 other ski areas.

 ## ✨ Features